-DOE is under no obligation to pay for any costs associated with preparation or submission of applications.
-DOE reserves the right to fund, in whole or in part, any, all, or none of the applications submitted in response to this FOA.
+DOE is under no obligation to pay for any costs associated with the preparation or submission of a proposal.
+DOE reserves the right to fund, in whole or in part, any, all, or none of the proposals submitted in response to this FOA.